Seftirobim/Cypress12_integration_with_cucumber/readme.md

   ```
   npm install -D @badeball/cypress-cucumber-preprocessor
   ```
--  recommended to installing the esbuild bundler by Gleb Bahmutov, which will make your run much faster.
-Using the following command :
+-  It is recommended to install the esbuild bundler by Gleb Bahmutov, which will make your code run much faster.
+Use the following command :
   ```
   npm install -D @bahmutov/cypress-esbuild-preprocessor
   ```